Grant Scott Bonham Fetal Center

 • A fetal echocardiogram is important to obtain due to the high incidence of associated heart defects

-• A fetal MRI in not obtained routinely, but sometimes when indicated to further evaluate the omphalocele or other structures
+• A fetal MRI is not routinely obtained, but may be indicated to further evaluate the omphalocele or other structures

 • Genetic testing is typically recommended because of an association with chromosomal abnormalities